Direct bijective computation of the generating series for 2 and 3-connection coefficients of the symmetric group: Description of the bijection

-The black RLT is defined similarly with respect to black and grey vertices, except that the rightmost black descendant of the white root is the last vertex to be traversed.
-Similarly, the grey RLT is defined with respect to grey and white vertices, except that the last vertex to be traversed is the rightmost grey descendant of the last black vertex traversed in the black RLT.
+We divide the white vertices of $\widetilde{\tau}$ into {\em levels} depending on their height from the root (where the height is defined as the number of edges in the shortest path with vertex sequence white-grey-black-white-\ldots to the root).
+So the first level consists of the root, the second level consists of the white vertices at height $3$ from the root, etc. The white RLT is a traversal of all the white vertices and their children (thorns, edges, triangles) from left to right, first at the level of maximum height, then the level of second maximum height,\ldots up to the root vertex.
+The children of each white vertex are traversed from left to right before the vertex itself \footnote{In words, the white RLT can be viewed as a {\em reverse breadth first traversal} of the white vertices and their children.}

+\end{defn} The black and grey RLT are defined similarly with respect to black vertices and their children, and grey vertices and their children.
 Figure \ref{fig:RLT} depicts the three RLT for the cactus tree in Example \ref{ex:cactree}.

 \begin{defn}[Partial permutations] Given two sets $X$ and $Y$ and a non negative integer $m$, let $\mathcal{PP}(X,Y,m)$ be the set of bijections from any $m$-subset of $X$ to any $m$-subset of $Y$ These bijections are called {\em partial permutations}.
 Then $|\mathcal{PP}(X,Y,m)| = \binom{|X|}{m} \binom{|Y|}{m} m!$. \end{defn}